 - Right documentation (After giving the medicine, did the nurse make a record of it?
 The time, the route, dose, and other specific information about the medicine should be documented.)

 - Right reason (Is the medicine being given for the problem it has been prescribed for?)

 - Right response (Is the drug providing the desire effect?
 For example, after being given a blood pressure drug, does a patient's blood pressure actually go down?)

 Tips to Stay Safe

-You can help make sure you get the right medicine the right way during your hospital stay by doing these things:
+You can help make sure you get the right medicine the right way during your hospital stay by doing the following: